How To Fix Overwatch 2 Keeps Crashing [2023]

 If you have Razer Chroma installed, a file linked to it can cause Overwatch 2 to crash.
 To fix the issue, you need to delete it.
 Don’t worry; deleting it won’t prevent the game or Razer Chroma from functioning properly.

-1. Go to File Explorer and open the drive on which you have Windows installed.
-In most cases, it is Local Disk C.
+1. Go to File Explorer > Open the Windows drive (In most cases, it is Local Disk C).

 2. Now, open the ‘Windows’ folder and go to ‘System 32.’